Chomenor/ioef-cmod/docs/installation.md

 A simple installation method is to use the installer from The Last Outpost.
 This includes a working version of cMod and all necessary files.
 However, the installer is for Windows only, and the version of cMod included may not always be the latest.

-The installer can be downloaded from [this link](https://last-outpost.net/dl/file?id=1).
+The installer can be downloaded from [holomat.ch](https://holomat.ch).

 ## Method 3 - TLO Standalone Version (Mac, Windows, Linux)

 This method creates a "portable" installation for any supported operating system.

-- Download the [TLO Linux release](https://last-outpost.net/dl/file?id=9) and extract it to somewhere on your system.
+- Download the [TLO Linux release](https://holomat.ch) and extract it to somewhere on your system.
 - Download the [cMod release](https://github.com/Chomenor/ioef-cmod/releases) corresponding to your operating system.
 Extract it to the same location.
 - Run the included application.